General Convex Agreement with Near-Optimal Communication: Introduction

+Convex Agreement ($\ca$) was first defined for $\mathbb{R}^d$ by Vaidya and Garg~\cite{PODC:VaiGar13,DIST:MHVG15}, and was later defined for abstract convexity spaces~\cite{DISC:NoRy19, eprint:ConvexWorld}.
+A related direction on $\mathbb{R}$ asks for outputs that satisfy a stronger requirement, namely being close to the median of the honest inputs~\cite{OPODIS:StolWat15, OPODIS:CGHWW23}, or to the $k$-th smallest honest input~\cite{IEEE:MelWat18}.

-Each of these prior protocols involves a step where the parties distribute their (input) values, hence achieving communication complexity of $\Omega(L\cdot n^2)$ bits for $L$-bit inputs.
+Each of these prior protocols involves a step where the parties distribute their (input) values, leading to $\Omega(L\cdot n^2)$ bits of communication for $L$-bit inputs.
 Recently, \cite{PODC:GhiLiuWat25} has proposed a $\ca$ protocol for integers (assuming a hash function), tolerating $t<n/3$ corruptions, with communication $\bigO(Ln+\kappa\cdot n^2\log^2 n)$.
-Their approach deviates from prior works on $\ca$ and $\approximateagreement$ by relying on a byzantine analogue of the \emph{longest common prefix} problem: viewing inputs as bitstrings, the longest common prefix among honest parties pinpoints a sub-interval of the honest input range, which can then be leveraged to realize $\ca$.
+Their approach deviates from prior works on $\ca$ and $\approximateagreement$ by relying on a byzantine version of the \emph{longest common prefix} problem: viewing inputs in $\mathbb{Z}$ as bitstrings, the longest common prefix among honest parties pinpoints a subset of the honest input range, which can then be leveraged to realize $\ca$.
+For general convexity spaces, however, it is unclear whether prefixes/small parts of the inputs' binary encodings can reveal such information, which causes our work to rely on a different approach.